lcomai/barcode_generator/README.md

 # barcode_generator for Nanopore PCR
 A program that generates barcodes for sequencing adapters.
 It runs in Python 3.x.
 Tested with 3.7.
 This version, 3.4, is for Nanopore PCR adapters.
-If you select, for example, 48 adapters it will print 24 forward and 24 reverse adapters.
+If you select, for example, 48 adapters it will print to a file a list of 24 forward and 24 reverse adapters.

 ## Adapter sequences
 5'-[barcode]-TTTCTGTTGGTGCTGATATTGC